Development Audit Brief

 6. Benchmark and public peer model-family transfer

-- Check whether public_model_family_task_status.csv carries imbalance_strategy
+- Check whether task-status tables carry imbalance_strategy and reason_code

-and reason_code fields, not just an uninformative status flag.
+fields, not just an uninformative status flag.

 - Check whether the peer suites are described as model-family transfer and